OMar-Adelll/data-structures/Asymptotic-Complexity/README.md

 - Keep code snippets short (< 40 lines).
 - Add Best/Avg/Worst only when they differ — otherwise state a single complexity.
 - Mark any assumptions (e.g., "array is sorted", "hash has good distribution").

 ---

-## Changelog
-- v1.0 — Initial professional layout, C++ snippets include `using namespace std;`, summary tables, design tips.

----

-## License
-This document is provided under the MIT license.
-Replace or extend with your preferred license in the repo.

----
 ## Design tips & best practices